pocha/terminal-codelearn/README.md

 If an empty string is sent, the user with which the Server was started will be the current user of the Terminal as well.

-###2.Send a eMail about error
+###2.Send an eMail about an error
 This application uses [Nodemailer](https://github.com/andris9/Nodemailer) to send email about errors.
 You can change the settings according to yourself in the file `lib/mailer.js`.
 The response whether the email was succesful or not is logged in the `email.log` file.

+###3.Log data in MongoDb
+The application logs each command executed by the user with it's output and time at which it was executed in MongoDb.
+[MongoDb](http://www.mongodb.org) is an open source and a NoSQL database.
+You can follow the [Installation Guide](http://docs.mongodb.org/manual/installation) to install MongoDb on your specific platform.

 #Benchmarking

 ##How to do benchmarking ?

-For server side Benchmarking, checkout the Server-profiling branch and run the server from there.
+For server side Benchmarking, checkout the server-profiling branch

+	git checkout server-profiling

-In this benchmarking results are averaged out over all the commands that a particular user runs as well as over the numbers of users who have been connected till now.
-To reset the averages, restart the server.
+Now run the server.
+In this benchmarking, results are averaged out over all the commands that a particular user runs as well as over the numbers of users who have been connected till now.

+> Note: To reset the averages, restart the server.

-For client side Benchmarking, there are two scripts available in the benchmarking directory
+For client side Benchmarking, there are two scripts available in the benchmarking directory.
+You can run the scripts by

+	node <script_name>

 + `multiple-clients.js` Opens multiple connections to a single server and sends a particular number of messages through each connection.
 The average time per user per message at a particular concurrency level is recorded in `output-mutltiple.dat` file.